valentina-di-vincenzo/QT-PigGame/README.md

-# QT-PigGame
+# Qt-PigGame
-Dice game written in QT using QT Creator.
-This is my first QT MacOS Desktop App, to grasp the basic concepts and get comfortable with the software.
+Dice game written in Qt using Qt Creator.
+This is my first Qt MacOS Desktop App, to grasp the basic concepts and get comfortable with the software.

 ## UI